microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

 ## Walkthrough – GitHub Actions for CI/CD

  GitHub Actions is a way to automate processes and workflows in your GitHub repository.
-Some of the benefits of using GitHub Actions include the ability to automate your software development lifecycle, integrate with other tools and services, including Azure services.
+Some of the benefits of using GitHub Actions include the ability to automate your software development lifecycle and integrate with other tools and services, including Azure services.

 Let us take a look at the GitHub Actions used by Contoso Traders for CI/CD.